 “Into the Wild.
 It’s that true story about Christopher Johnson McCandless, a young man who gives up everything, including his trust fund and ties to his family to lead a solitary life in the wild.
 Four months later, his decomposed body is found by a moose hunter.”

 “Oh, yes.
 I remember the story now.
 The movie came out in 2007.
 I watched it.
 It was very good but very disquieting.”
 He turned to Melania.
 “How are things with you, Mel?”
 As he returned her gaze, he thought about what Gina said.
 The idea of Mel having a “thing” for him seemed so ridiculous.
-He was twice her age, for Pete’s sake.
+He was almost twice her age, for Pete’s sake.

 “Good, thanks.
 How about you?”
 She was glad that Gina wasn’t with him.